 Born in China over 2000 years ago and brought to the western world in the 18th century, Kombucha is a “miracle drink” that enhances your health, beauty and brainpower.
 With Kombucha’s low sugar content, when it undergoes a process of prolonged and therefore healthy fermentation, it produces organic acids like glucuronic acid & gluconic acid.

-8 bags black or green tea or 2 tablespoons loose black or green tea leaves
+4 g of black/green tea (not perfumed) or 2 tablespoons loose tea leaves

 - FOR THE FIRST FERMENTATION

-- Using very, very clean hands, gently place some Scoby into each jar.
-Cover with a clean dish towel, and secure with a rubber band or a length of string.
+- Cover with a clean dish towel and secure with a rubber band or a length of string.

 - Set the jar or jars somewhere dark and cool, and allow to ferment 8 to 14 days, tasting occasionally after 1 week.
-The longer the tea ferments, the more sugar will be eaten by the Scoby and the less sweet it will be.
 Aim for a light fermentation and a slightly vinegary taste.

 - FOR THE SECOND FERMENTATION

-- Strain kombucha again, and add any flavoring.
-If the flavors you are adding do not contain natural sugars (honey or fruit juice) it is best to add some sugar (unless it is still very sweet) so there are to aid the second fermentation and will add some carbonation.
+- Add any flavor to your different bottles ; pineapple, raspberry, tamarindo, jamaica tea, lemon, ginger, rosemary, thyme, honey or any other tea or herbs.
+The new flavors should represent 10% of the total quantity of kombucha.
+If the flavors you are adding do not contain natural sugars (honey or fruit juice) it is best to add some sugar (unless it is still very sweet) to help adding some carbonation.
 Pour it through a funnel into air tight bottles.
 Try to leave only a little air in the top to help aid carbonation.